QAPPTeam/QAPPTeam-slate/source/includes/_errors.md

 # Errors

 <aside class="notice">
-useful are not fully implemented, most errors do not currently return the correct error code
+useful error messages are not fully implemented, most errors do not currently return the correct error code
 </aside>

 API uses the following error codes: